dhruv9045/dksfunnytext/README.md

 ## DksFunnyText

-This Package can convert your simple text into emoji.
-You can also customize this according to your emoji set.
+The "DksFunnyText" package allows you to convert your simple text into emojis, making your text more engaging and fun.
+You can also customize the emojis according to your preferred emoji set.

 ## Help Maintenance